logisparte/kano/docs/en/tasks/docker.md

 #### Configuring customizations

 The simplest way to configure the container is to create it using standard `docker` options and flags.
-For example, to mount one's personal shell profile and `git` configuration, simply create the container with the appropriate option:
+For example, to mount the host's user shell profile and `git` configuration, simply create the container with the appropriate option:

 ```shell
 kano docker container create \